stencila/stencila/fixtures/articles/code.md

 ## Block code

-Code chunk use the `exec` keywork to differentiate them from code blocks,
+Code chunk use the `exec` keyword to differentiate them from code blocks,

 ```r exec
 "Hello from R"